HPiArolas/new_diagnosis_covid19/README.md

 # Missing diagnoses during the COVID-19 pandemic: a year in review

-This is the data repository for the project "Missing diagnoses during the COVID-19 pandemic: a year in review".
+This is the data and code repository for the project "Missing diagnoses during the COVID-19 pandemic: a year in review".

 - Héctor Pifarré i Arolas, Centre for Research in Health Economics, Universitat Pompeu Fabra.
 For questions regarding the repo, please email hector.pifarre@upf.edu.
 - Josep Vidal-Alaball, Health Promotion in Rural Areas Research Group, Gerència Territorial de la Catalunya Central,Institut Català de la Salut